 Motez spent his formative years in New York City obsessing about the Yankees and Giants.
 He subsequently lived in Kuwait, Boston and New Orleans before settling in London during the heyday of Cool Britannia.
 Motez earned an MBA from Tulane University and was a new media / tech industry investor before turning his focus to journalism.
 He also holds a BA in Mathematics and Computer Science from Boston University and an MA in International Journalism from City University in London.
-A front-row Arsenal season ticket holder, Motez can sometimes be spotted chatting with Mesut Ozil during corners.
+A front-row Arsenal season ticket holder, Motez can sometimes be spotted chatting with Martin Odegaard during corners.

-Motez released his first book Beating the NBA: Tales From a Frugal Fan in 2013, and is currently working on his second book, Athletes Who Rock!
-Achieving Greatness in Music and Sports over Just one Lifetime (Cranthorpe Millner Publishers, 2021).
-The top photo shows Motez (left) interviewing Swiss Olympian snowboarder Pat Burgener for the book in Manhattan Beach, California.
+Motez released his first book Beating the NBA: Tales From a Frugal Fan in 2013, and is set to release his second book, Athletes Who Rock!
+Achieving Greatness in Music and Sports over One Lifetime (Cranthorpe Millner Publishers, 2021 -- the top photo shows Motez (left) interviewing Swiss Olympian snowboarder Pat Burgener for the book in Manhattan Beach, California).

-Motez served as a visiting professor at the Gulf University for Science and Technology, teaching news writing in spring 2018.
+Motez is also an academic embarking on a doctorate in sports sociology at the University of Leicester.
+He served as a visiting professor at the Gulf University for Science and Technology, teaching news writing in spring 2018.

 Awards and Nominations